-Since 2016, Eco Wave Power is operating Europe’s first grid-connected wave energy power station in Gibraltar, which is operating through a PPA (Power Purchase Agreement).
-The station was co-funded by the European Regional Development Fund.
-The station’s current installed capacity is 100kw, which is part of a 5MW PPA signed with the Gibraltarian Government and Power Authority.
-Upon completion of the entire 5MW, the station will provide Gibraltar with 15% of it’s energy needs.
-The current 100kw station, uses EWP’s patented wave energy technology.
-The technology is a onshore based point absorber system which is comprised of floaters attached to pre-existing man-made marine structures through robust mechanical arms.
-The station is currently comprised of eight floaters and a control station located on the Ammunition jetty in Gibraltar.
+Since 2016, Eco Wave Power is operating the only grid-connected wave energy array in the world, which is operating through a PPA (Power Purchase Agreement), in Gibraltar.
+The station was co-funded by the European Regional Development Fund and recently received funding from Horizon2020 Phase 1 program.
+The station’s current installed capacity is 100KW, which is part of an overall PPA (Power Purchase Agreement) entered between Eco Wave Power and the Government of Gibraltar and Gibraltar’s Electric Authority.
+Upon expansion to the full 5MW, the power station is set to provide Gibraltar with up to 15% of its energy needs.
+The technology is an onshore point absorber which is comprised of floaters attached to an existing jetty through robust mechanical arms.
+The station is comprised of eight floaters and a conversion unit located in the tunnel, with leads to the Ammunition jetty in Gibraltar.

 Key Environmental Issues